ShirakijiM/Modular-operator-and-Holevos-commutation-operator/title.md

-On the Relation between Modular operator and Holevo's commutation operator
+On the Relation between the Holevo's commutation  operator and the Modular operator